wdm0006/sklearn-extensions/README.md

 to compliment the slower more cautious approach of scikit-learn with regard to adding new predictors and modules, with a separate pip-installable source for sklearn-compatible modules that may not meet those standards.

-In particular, this project is interested in smaller one-off projects or even gists, rather than larger more established ones (such as pylearn2).
+In particular, this project is interested in smaller one-off projects, particularly even gists, rather than larger more established ones (such as pylearn2, lifeline, or lightning).
 Other than larger projects, we will shy away from projects with significant external dependencies (i.e. wrappers around vowpal wabbit or xgboost), and rather prefer more python/numpy/scipy based projects.

 Due to these guiding goals, the modules included here may not be as well tested, production ready, or stable as those included directly in sklearn.
 This is pretty much the wild west, test anything that uses this package heavily.